Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Expect that the navigation links work properly to take the user where they intended to go.
 - Expect to be able to successfully leave, update or delete a comment (If logged in).
 - Expect feedback when user registers, logs in, logs out
-- Expect feedback when user writes, edits or deletes comments
+- Expect feedback when user writes, edits, or deletes comments

 ## User Stories
+These stories have been assigned Low, Medium, or High next to the story to clarify which order the stories are to be prioritized in.

 ### Unregistered User
--   As a user I want the site to be easy to navigate
+-   As a user I want the site to be easy to navigate - Medium
--   As a user I want to be able to open and view posts
+-   As a user I want to be able to open and view posts - High
--   As a user I want to view other site visitors comments
+-   As a user I want to view other site visitors’ comments - Medium
--   As a user I want to be able to register an account with the blog site and for this process to be quick and easy
+-   As a user I want to be able to register an account with the blog site and for this process to be quick and easy - High
--   As a user I want to be able to send a message to the site owner
+-   As a user I want to be able to send a message to the site owner - Low

-### Registered User
+### Registered User (the above and plus+)

--   As a user I want to be able to like and unlike posts
+-   As a user I want to be able to like and unlike posts - Low
--   As a user I want to be able to leave, update and delete my own comments
+-   As a user I want to be able to leave, update and delete my own comments - High
--   As a user I want to be able to leave a rating review of the post/bag
+-   As a user I want to be able to leave a rating review of the post/bag - Low
 -   As a user I do not want the site to be clutter free and only contain information that serves the blogs purpose.
+Medium

 ## Site Admin

--   Owner should be able to log into account
+-   Owner should be able to log into account - High
--   Owner should be able to create, display, update and delete post
+-   Owner should be able to create, display, update and delete post - High
--   Owner Should be able to approve or delete all comments, whether new or previous
+-   Owner Should be able to approve or delete all comments, whether new or previous - High
--   Owner should be able to retrieve the details of the contact us form submitted by site visitors
+-   Owner should be able to retrieve the details of the contact us form submitted by site visitors - Medium
--   Owner should be able to retrive messages sent via contact us form.
+-   Owner should be able to retrieve messages sent via contact us form - Low

-## Agile Methodolgy
+## Agile Methodology
 - This application was developed using Agile Methodology.
 The design and implementation was planned based on user stories and a project board.
-This project board has a series of user stories that were split into 3 categories; todo, in progress or done.
+This project board has a series of user stories that were split into 3 categories: to-do, in progress or done.
 This project board was made using GitHub projects.
-When working with agile as methodology, priority is given to the most important ascpect of the project and therefore the scope is limited based in the amount of time one has as quality of the development needs to be maintained.
+When working with agile as methodology, priority is given to the most important aspect of the project and therefore the scope is limited based in the amount of time one has as quality of the development needs to be maintained.
 There were features I was not able to implement, I have listed them under "future implementation" in the read me.
 Here is a link to my [ProjectBoard](https://github.com/users/JessMair/projects/6/views/1)

 # The Scope Plane

 The features of this project:

-5 page /
+5 pages /
 - Home, Register, Login, Logout, Contact Us
 - Pagination
 - Posts